Rougga

 Rougga is a town in southern Tunisia located in Sfax Governorate, on the Oued er Rougga wadi.
 Rougga is the Berber name of the town, which is known as Raqqa in Arabic.
-The town is located on the site of Ancient Roman African city and former bishopric Bararus, which remains a Latin Catholic titular see.
+The town is located on the site of the Ancient Roman African city and former bishopric Bararus, which remains a Latin Catholic titular see.

 History

 A veteran of this city is mentioned in a list of soldiers from Nicopolis, a Roman garrison suburb of Alexandria, Egypt, recruited in Africa province.